 Suspected Mercury Fillings

 My health was declining so rapidly that I thought about leaving my practice.
 I emailed a colleague about my issues, and he said my email reminded him of himself, 10 years earlier.
 He suspected mercury toxicity.
 I was shocked.
 I had not placed a mercury filling for over 15 years.
 He asked if I removed mercury fillings in my practice.
 I do, every day!
 That was the beginning of my journey to become a biological dentist.

 Let’s step back.
 The first mercury dental filling material was made in France in 1816.
 A Frenchman mixed mercury with shavings from silver coins.
 It formed a soft paste that could easily be packed into a hole in the tooth, and shaped before it turned hard.

 History of American Dental Fillings

 This was brought to the US in 1830 and was an instant success.
 This new filling material was inexpensive, easy to use, lasted a long time, and sealed the tooth fairly well.
 It became popular very quickly.
 That first filling material was 50% mercury (the liquid shiny stuff in thermometers) and 50% silver.

 Are Mercury Fillings Still Used?

 I’m afraid so.
-In fact, a percentage of those “silver” amalgam fillings today is still mercury, along with metals like silver, tin, and copper.
+In fact, 50% of those “silver” amalgam fillings today is still mercury, along with metals like silver, tin, and copper.